frizatch/QGIS-Intro-to-GIS/README.md

  - Data -

 ## Workshop Goals
-By the end of this workshop, you will have familiarity with geospatial data, understand the importance of location information and know how to create a map!
+By the end of this workshop, you will be able to:
+- Explain why spatial information can be important
+- Describe vector and raster geospatial data
+- Load data into QGIS
+- Symbolize ...
+- Create a basic map!

 ## Workshop Sections
 - [What is GIS?](#what-is-gis)
 - Why QGIS?
+- Data types
 - The QGIS Interface
 - Loading Data
 - Symbology